codatio/codat-docs/docs/lending/excel/overview.md

 2. [Check the progress status](#check-status-of-the-report) of the latest report requested (optional)
 3. [Download](#download-the-report) the latest Excel report

 Only one request will be processed at a time per SMB company and per report type.
 The generated report is kept in blob storage and gets replaced when a new one is generated.
-These reports will show you what data is available from our [API](/assess-api#/operations/post-data-companies-companyId-assess-excel) without writing any code upfront, and how this can be uses to automatically generate your key financial metrics.
+These reports will show you what data is available from our [API](/lending-api#/operations/post-data-companies-companyId-assess-excel) without writing any code upfront, and how this can be used to automatically generate your key financial metrics.

 ## Available report types